roadrunner-server/roadrunner/README.md

   # root directory for static file (http would not serve .php and .htaccess files).
   dir:   "public"

-  # list of extensions for forbid for serving.
+  # list of extensions to forbid for serving.
   forbid: [".php", ".htaccess"]
 ```